-This article contains affiliate links. if you make a purchase we’ll get a share of the sale price at no extra cost to you. with that being said,
+Disclosure: This post contains affiliate links.
+When you use our product links, we receive a share of the sale’s revenue at no extra cost to you.

 However, it is better you measure your dog’s height and length manually.
 In case you don’t know how to do this,

 How to Measure Your Labrador’s Height and Length

 Ensuring that your dog fits in a crate before you purchase it can save you from a lot of hassle.
 You won’t need to go through the trouble of finding a crate again, and you also avoid the hassle of getting a replacement/refund.

 - Measuring Your Dog’s Height: You must place the measuring tape by the top of your lab’s head, and measure to the bottom of the paws.
 Make sure your dog is sitting when you measure since it ensures accurate measurements.

 - Measuring Your Dog’s Length: Place the measuring tape by the base of your dogs’ tail and measure along the body till the tip of the nose.
 Make sure your dog is standing for accurate measurements.

 - Crate’s Height and Length: You must add a minimum of two inches to your lab’s measurements when getting a crate, but getting a crate four inches taller and broader ensures that your dog is comfortable.